Prison education: History and results

-An Australian study of prisoners released between July 2001 and November 2002 found that in the two years following release, inmates who participated in educational programs were nine percent less likely to return to prison.
+An Australian study of prisoners released between July 2001 and November 2002 found that in the two years following release, inmates who participated in educational programmes were nine per cent less likely to return to prison.
 A 2005 report found that in the Australian state of Queensland there was a 24–28% reduction in the rate of recidivism among inmates who completed education courses.
 A study of 14,643 prisoners in Western Australia between 2005 and 2010 found that those who undertook prison education were 11.25% less likely to be re-incarcerated.
-In England and Wales, a 2014 study of more than 6,000 prisoners found that those who undertook education courses were seven percent less likely to return to prison.
-A prison education program in Ukraine had only three out of 168 participants (1.8%) re-offend in 2013; the re-offending rate in Ukraine in 1993 was 30% within three years and 66% within five years.
-As of 2012, the re-offending rate in the Dominican Republic for persons incarcerated in prisons with mandatory educational programs is less than 3% after three years, compared to about 50% for those in prisons without such programs.
+In England and Wales, a 2014 study of more than 6,000 prisoners found that those who undertook education courses were seven per cent less likely to return to prison.
+A prison education programme in Ukraine had only three out of 168 participants (1.8%) re-offend in 2013; the re-offending rate in Ukraine in 1993 was 30% within three years and 66% within five years.
+As of 2012, the re-offending rate in the Dominican Republic for persons incarcerated in prisons with mandatory educational programmes is less than 3% after three years, compared to about 50% for those in prisons without such programmes.

 Effects of prison education courses have been found to be cumulative; studies show the more classes an individual takes while in prison, the less likely they will be to re-offend.
 Studies also show higher level qualifications are associated with lower re-offending rates.
 A 2000 study by the Texas Department of Education found that the overall re-offending rate was 40–43%, though the rate for inmates who completed an associate degree or bachelor's degree was 27.2% and 7.8% respectively.

-There is less data available on the relationship between educational programs and recidivism in juvenile detention.
+There is less data available on the relationship between educational programmes and recidivism in juvenile detention.
 Results are difficult to measure as juvenile inmates are more likely to finish their sentences before their schooling is completed.
-Further complications arise in countries where all juvenile inmates typically receive education, such as the US, as it is not possible to compare the effects of programs against a "no education" control group.
-A meta-analysis in the US in 2014 found that juveniles who completed secondary school equivalency programs were 47% less likely to offend.
+Further complications arise in countries where all juvenile inmates typically receive education, such as the US, as it is not possible to compare the effects of programmes against a "no education" control group.
+A meta-analysis in the US in 2014 found that juveniles who completed secondary school equivalency programmes were 47% less likely to offend.
 Meta-analysis on the impact of vocational education on juvenile offenders, however, only showed minor improvements below the level of statistical significance.